Dr Pepper Snapple earnings rise as sales slip

-Dr Pepper Snapple Group Inc (DPS.N) reported higher quarterly earnings on Wednesday, despite slightly lower sales hurt by declining volume.
+Oct 24 Dr Pepper Snapple Group Inc reported higher quarterly earnings on Wednesday, despite slightly lower sales hurt by declining volume.

 The No. 3 soft drink maker of brands like 7UP and Sunkist, said net income rose to $179 million, or 84 cents per share, in the third quarter, from $154 million, or 71 cents per share, a year earlier.